 Learn how Aduro’s Integrated Mental Health Solution can provide the support your employees need.

-Take Care of Yourself to Better Support Others
+Take Care of Your Emotional Well-being to Better Support Others

-While Aduro’s program will provide a full range of emotional well-being support, here are steps you can take today to support your mental health improvement.
+Aduro’s program provides a full range of emotional well-being support.
+But here are other steps you can take to support your mental health improvement.

 - Level-set — Struggles are not a personal failing nor something that only certain people have to worry about.
 We ALL have mental health, and just like physical health – it takes work to maintain.

 - Be Proactive — It takes 11 years from the first sign of struggle to when someone connects with support1 – think of all of the missed opportunities!
 There is no better time than now to prioritize mental health.

 - Show Compassion to Yourself and Others — As you move forward, remember to be kind to yourself.
 When you’re self-compassionate, you allow yourself the space to learn and grow.
 Practicing can come in many forms, including reframing negative self-talk or reaching out for encouragement from those around you.
 Lead with compassion when supporting others.